 Well, like we mentioned at the top, we did indeed put four of Roku’s devices through an app gauntlet of sorts earlier this year.
 We tasked each device with loading up nine streaming apps in a specific order and we saw how quickly they could load each one.
 That suite of apps consisted of Netflix, YouTube, Amazon Prime Video, Disney+, Hulu, ESPN, Pluto TV, The Roku Channel, and the Roku Tips and Tricks Channel.
 And then we fired up Netflix once more to see if the devices could load the app quicker the second time around.

 Naturally, we had to put the latest Ultra through the same wringer.
 So how did it do?
 Well, at first it scored a 66.63 in our tests on OS 9.3.
 But then we installed version 9.4 to see if Roku’s claims of improved performance were legit.
 And here’s what we found.

 Wrapping it All Up

 Beyond that though, the 2020 Roku Ultra still offers some welcome features in a familiar, dependable bit of hardware even if you don’t need fancy HDR support.
-The remote remains easy to use and the menus and app support are top-notch — though yes, we’re still waiting on HBO and Roku to make peace, the addition of AirPlay 2 support makes the situation considerably easier to live with.
+The remote remains easy to use and the menus and app support are top-notch.
+And while we’re still waiting on HBO and Roku to make peace, the addition of AirPlay 2 support makes the situation considerably easier to live with.
 Still, the recent appearance of a Peacock app gives us hope.

 Overall, this 2020 model is a worthy update to the Ultra moniker, with strong performance, quick app loading, and more.
-And it could get even better once Roku OS 9.4 comes along, but stay tuned for more on that soon.
-For now though, if your looking for a top-of-the-line, feature-packed streaming box, the 2020 Roku Ultra deserves a good, long look.
+If your looking for a top-of-the-line, feature-packed streaming box, the 2020 Roku Ultra deserves a good, long look.